bsauer/howto/README.rst

 A script to check the age and warn would be helpful.

-OS X Yosemite - Apple RAID CARD
+OS X Yosemite - Apple RAID Card
 ===============================

 My 2008 Mac Pro with an Apple RAID card still seems to be plugging along.
 Yosemite seems painfully slow on